 Engaging in controlled breathing and holding an extended tree pose can create Instagram-worthy moments, and we get the importance of an engaging post feed.
 More importantly, eating a ketogenic diet can have profound benefits on heart health.

 Yoga is an excellent means of coronary disease prevention, helping to pump fresh oxygen and life-sustaining blood through the body.
-Doing yoga is an excellent way to meet the recommended activity targets set by regulatory agencies like the World Health Organization (WHO), which advise engaging in 75-150 minutes of moderate to vigorous activity each week.
+Doing yoga is an excellent way to meet the recommended activity targets set by regulatory agencies like the World Health Organization (WHO), which advice engaging in 75-150 minutes of moderate to vigorous activity each week.

 Also, those in their fourth decade of life or later, are especially well-served by the benefits of practicing yoga as part of their ketogenic lifestyle.
-Those practicing for at least five years display lower systolic and diastolic blood pressure—a primary risk factor of heart disease, if elevated.
+Those practicing for at least five years display lower systolic and diastolic blood pressure—a primary risk factor of heart disease if elevated.